 - Chemistry: three courses in Chemistry to include a minimum of one semester of Organic Chemistry.

 - Statistics: one course.

-- Students must have a minimum 3.4 overall GPA in prerequisite courses taken at Arcadia and elsewhere.
+- Students must have a minimum 3.4 overall GPA and a minimum 3.4 overall GPA in prerequisite courses.
 A grade of “C” or better must be earned in each prerequisite course.
 (A grade of “C–” is unacceptable for prerequisite credit.)
 When calculating the prerequisite GPA, the University includes all courses in the various areas.
 Courses taken in prerequisite areas that were graded on a pass/fail basis will not be calculated into the prerequisite GPA.

 - Students must have knowledge of the profession through work or volunteer experience in a clinical setting.
 A minimum of 200 hours of patient care experience is required.

 - Students must obtain three letters of recommendation.
 Ideally, one should be from a professor and one from a practicing licensed physician or physician assistant.